 - Twelve cups will equal 25 fluid ounces.

 It basically went like this:

-The first brew I treated it like a single cup brewer.
+For the first brew, I treated it like a single cup brewer.
 The coffee was burnt, bitter, and smelled like a wet newspaper.

-The second brew, I treated it like a three cup brewer, but it still came out way too strong.
+I treated it like a three cup brewer for the second brewer, but it still came out way too strong.

-The third brew, I made some variable changes, still treating it like a three cup brewer, but the brew was much too bitter for my taste.
+I made some variable changes for the third brew, still treating it like a three cup brewer, but the brew was much too bitter for my taste.

 Then I started looking online for help, and after finding some dimensions online, I realized that I have a SIX CUP brewer, and everything made sense.